doyousketch2/theBoxedDevil/README.md

 They're also included, and show up, karaoke style.

 Click or press your screen for various effects.
-Left - Right control volume
+Left & Right  =  Volume
-Up - Down controls tempo
+Up & Down  =  Tempo

 It was fun for a couple hours of coding.